k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_K8s/05_k2cloud_space_profiles.md

-# K2cloud Space Profile Naming Guide
+# K2cloud Space Profile Naming

 This guide explains how to read the names of K2cloud’s **versionless** Space Profiles.
 These profiles standardize sizing across environments and are available out-of-the-box (OOTB).